infinite-being/Intro-Git/README.md

 # Intro-Git
-Introduction to Gut and GitHub Coursear
+Introduction to Git and GitHub Coursera course provided by Google